Alpha3125/Line-Follower/README.md

 - PID (_Used in Wissenaire-23_)
     Codes: v20,v21,v22,v32,v4
     v4 being the latest.
     _Note_  that v4 code has an `speed(255,255)` in `//sharp left` case.
 This was a deliberate change to account for the multiple left turns in the track.
-This also helped in escaping a right loop, significantly reducing lap time.
+This also helped in escaping a right loop(where normally it should have gone straight,into the loop); hence significantly reducing lap time.
 # Circuit
 Generic Design for motors with 5 sensors to arduino.
 ### Wirings